GIVE TO THE KEY CLUB'S HIGHMARK WALK FOR A HEALTHY COMMUNITY FUNDRAISING TEAM! Follow the link and join our team!

 I am the faculty advisor for the Bishop McCort Key Club.
 Link to the Key Club Page

 Model United Nations

 A renewed effort this year is being put into starting a Model U.N. club here at BMCHS.
 Model U.N. gives students an idea of the issues that influence foreign policy for the United States, as well as how issues influence decisions and actions made by other nations.
 Model U.N. organizes students into teams, who then are given a country to represent.
 They are given a global problem and are tasked with using information about their given country to solve it, with the help and cooperation of other teams/nations.
 The Fall of 2017 will see meetings with interested students, club practices, and hopefully a regional tournament!

 International Program Coordinator

-My newest responsibility is as Bishop McCort's International Program Coordinator for the 2017 calendar year.
+My newest responsibility is as Bishop McCort's International Program Coordinator.
 This involves working with the international students, making their experience at BMCHS a positive one.
 I work to place students with host families, coordinate travel, and keep up the lines of communication between the students, host families, and the students' families.
 Link to my International Program Coordinator page.